 Commemorative Wooden Tiles

 From the beginning of Project of Heart the first act of reconciliation has been the decorating of small wooden tiles that have been installed in various commemoration exhibits across Canada.
 In the beginning the tiles were colored black on the edges as memorials for children who died in Indian Residential Schools.
 Later in the evolution of Project of Heart some participants chose to color the sides of the tiles with a color other than black to honor survivors and their families.
-If you would like to continue to create tile exhibits, click here to find the instructions for the tile decoration.
-For more information about purchasing tiles in Canada for your school or organization, please follow this link.
+If you would like to create tile exhibits, click here to find the instructions on decorating commemoration tiles.
+For more information about purchasing wooden tiles for your school or organization, please follow this link to Junction Gore, a Canadian supplier in Ottawa.

 Many classes and learner groups have created their own commemoration exhibits with tiles and installed them within their classroom, school, or any other establishment in the community that would be appropriate.
 Not only are these installations beautiful to look at, they serve to honour former students of Indian Residential Schools and inspire people to do their own learning about Canada’s Indian Residential School system.
 Below are some examples of what three different schools composed with their decorated tiles.